 For many homebuyers, the interest rate they pay has the most influence on the loan they choose.
 The higher the interest rate, the more money you will pay in interest over the life of your loan.

 When you are comparing mortgage rates, it’s important to understand two things.
 The first is that the mortgage rates you see advertised may not be the same rate you are offered.
 That’s because your rate is affected by your credit, income, finances, loan amount, and other factors.
 You may be offered a rate that is higher or lower than the rates you see advertised.
 As a result, you’ll want to speak to a lender like Freedom Mortgage to understand the rate you may qualify for.

 The second thing to understand is that you’ll want to compare the "annual percentage rates" or "APR" of different mortgages and not only the interest rates.
 That’s because APR includes costs associated with getting a mortgage, such as lender fees or discount points, and makes it easier to compare different rates in an "apples to apples" way.
 To learn more, read our article on mortgage rate versus APR.

 Compare mortgage refinance options

-It’s a good idea to understand your refinancing choices when choosing a mortgage.
-Conventional loan refinances are sometimes called "full document" refinances because you will need to complete a new mortgage application and provide a new set of financial documents when you want to lower your interest rate.
+It’s a good idea to understand your refinance choices when choosing a mortgage.
+Conventional loan refinances are sometimes called "full document" refinances because you will need to provide a new set of financial documents when you want to lower your interest rate.

 FHA, VA, and USDA loans have "streamline" refinancing options.
 This means you could refinance with less paperwork, which can make lowering your interest rate easier.
 You can’t change loan types with a streamline refinance.
 You can only streamline refinance an old FHA loan into a new FHA loan, for example.
 By refinancing, the total finance charges may be higher over the life of the loan.